joeybuczek/bteamphoto/BLUEPRINT.md

  - I should be able to visit the main welcome page of the site and view images, content, and contact information.
 When using my mobile device I should be able to initiate a phone call to the photographer by touching the phone number on the main welcome page (same for email/email address).

+ - The main welcome page of the site should utilize AngularJS for content delivery/view-switching.

+ - The different views (wedding/portraits/etc) should be controlled via select box in the contact bar area, and all other relevant content on the page should change with it.

+ **8. As a site developer, I should be able to reset my database by seeding it with proper admin user/rights.

+ - I should be able to run rake db:reset and have the default admin account set up with initial password, along with 'demo' user/data.